agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 > Flash Update - Metagenomics [kahoot](https://kahoot.it/?_ga=2.264238917.871462812.1568207895-297922416.1568207895)

 * Unexpectedly, a single patient has proven abnormally resistant to antibiotics, suggesting the *Salmonella* is not the only pathogen involved, even though it is the only pathogen successfully isolated by culture.
-This patient has had their fecal metagenome sequenced and assembled by the McArthur lab.
+This patient has had their fecal metagenome sequenced and assembled by the McArthur lab (file *metagenomics.fasta*).
 Use the Resistance Gene Identifier (part of http://card.mcmaster.ca) to screen these putative AMR alleles for antimicrobial resistance genes.
 Note: the predicted alleles may only be fragments, so use RGI's Low Quality/Coverage setting but still only look for Perfect/Strict hits.

 <a name="questions"></a>
 ## Questions